-The St. Tammany Parish Fire Protection District No. 8 was determined to be a component unit of St. Tammany Parish, the reporting entity, because the reporting entity's financial statements would be misleading if data of the St. Tammany Parish Fire Protection District No. 8 was not included due to the significance of the relationship and scope of public services.
-The accompanying financial statements present information only on the funds maintained by the St. Tammany Parish Fire Protection District No. 8 and do not present information on the Parish, the general government services provided by the Parish, or other governmental units that comprise the financial reporting entity.
+The District was determined to be a component unit of the Parish, the reporting entity, because the reporting entity's financial statements would be misleading if data of the District was not included due to the significance of the relationship and scope of public services.
+The accompanying financial statements present information only on the funds maintained by the District and do not present information on the Parish, the general government services provided by the Parish, or other governmental units that comprise the financial reporting entity.